 The Department of Energy (DOE) has already issued a moratorium on the development of greenfield coal-fired power plants (CFPPs) from October 2020 onward.
-The Government of the Philippines (GOP) is also exploring options for accelerating the retirement and/or repurposing of the 200-megawatt (MW) Mindanao CFPP (the only remaining GOP-owned CFPP) and subsequent replacement of lost power through the development of clean assets.
+The Government of the Philippines (GOP) is also exploring options for accelerating the retirement and/or repurposing of the 200-megawatt (MW) Mindanao CFPP and subsequent replacement of lost power through the development of clean assets.